Alcohol can pass into your breastmilk and then into your baby when you feed them.

 If you wish to cut down the amount you drink, a good way to help achieve this is to have several drink-free days each week.

-Fourteen units is equivalent to:
+Fourteen units is equivalent to 6 pints of average-strength beer.

 If you regularly drink more than 14 units a week, you may find it helpful to discuss this with your health visitor or GP.